openbmc/openbmc/poky/documentation/profile-manual/usage.rst

-As a simple test case, we'll profile the 'wget' of a fairly large file, which is a minimally interesting case because it has both file and network I/O aspects, and at least in the case of standard Yocto images, it's implemented as part of busybox, so the methods we use to analyze it can be used in a very similar way to the whole host of supported busybox applets in Yocto. ::
+As a simple test case, we'll profile the 'wget' of a fairly large file, which is a minimally interesting case because it has both file and network I/O aspects, and at least in the case of standard Yocto images, it's implemented as part of BusyBox, so the methods we use to analyze it can be used in a very similar way to the whole host of supported BusyBox applets in Yocto. ::

    root@crownbay:~# rm linux-2.6.19.2.tar.bz2; \